AntonStoeckl/bowling-game-kata/Readme.md

     * menti-meter?
   * within the training or outside

-# Training-Timetable
+## What will you learn?

+* What are the advantages of team programming?
+* How to run a team programming session!
+* What are the roles in team programming and how should they behave?
+* How to do handovers when the roles are switched!
+* Optional: Test-Driven Development

+## What problem will we solve (implement)?

+We will solve the Bowling Game Kata together - with Java.
+Basic Java skills will be sufficient.
+The team can support participants that are not fluid in Java yet.

+## How will we work in this workshop?

+The participants will be split into teams (ensembles) of ideally 4-6 developers and will solve the Kata as far as we can get.
+All teams are encouraged, but not forced, to work in a strict TDD style.
+We will switch roles every 15 minutes.

+## Agenda
-09:00 - 10:00 Introduction - theory -setup, teambuilding,
+9:00 - 10:00

-**Our learnings and experiences so far**
+* Introduction to team programming
+* Building the teams
+* Checking out the project skeleton from GitLab
+* Installing the mob.sh tool for easy handovers
+* Introduction to the "problem" we will solve

-10:00 - 12:00 team-programming session 1
+10:00 - 12:00
+* Team Programming session 1

-12:00 - 13:00 lunch-break
+12:00 - 13:00
+* Lunch Break

-13:00 - 13:15 retrospective over all teams
+13:00 - 13:30
+* Quick retro of session 1

+13:30 - 15:45
-13:30 - 15:30 team-programming session 2
+* Team Programming session 2

-15:30 - 16:00 coffee break
+15:45 - 16:00
+* Coffee break

-16:00 - 17:00 feedback session
+16:00 - 17:00
-16:00 - 16:30 collect feedback and present feedback
-16:30 - 17:00 open-discussion

-# Timeline
-When are we planning to hold the first training?
-* asap - testrun in elements as soon as ready
+* Feedback
+* Open discussion

 # Bowling Rules